Unity Symbols for your Wedding

 “As you light this candle today, may the brightness of the flame shine throughout your lives.
 May it give you courage and reassurance in darkness, warmth and safety in the cold, and strength and joy in your bodies, minds, and spirits.
 May your union be forever blessed.”

+Traditionally the was made of rope or cloth.
+Today it varies from satin or silk ribbons, coloured ropes, fabric taken from an heirloom or anything that can be tied around your hands.
 Hands/wrists are tied together creating the bond between you as a couple.
-The practice gave way to the expression "tying the knot".
+The practice gave us the expression "tying the knot".

 “These are the hands of your best friend, young and strong and full of love for you, that are holding yours on your wedding day, as you promise to love each other today, tomorrow, and forever.”